Sheetalrana190/SEP_Group-_Project/Research_Deliverable_1.md

 **A Typical Day in Uptown Waterloo**

 It was a sunny Friday afternoon, and I had planned to meet a friend for lunch at one of the popular restaurants near University Avenue.
-As I approached the area, I noticed the familiar sight of cars circling the streets, searching for parking.
-I joined the queue, hoping to find a spot quickly.

-After several minutes of driving around, I realized that finding a parking spot was going to be a challenge.
-The parking lots, such as the **Regina Parking Lot** and **Waterloo Town Square Parking Lot South**, were full.
-The street parking spaces were all occupied.
-I decided to try my luck at a nearby parking garage, but even there, the situation was the same.
-The frustration began to set in as I circled the area multiple times, wasting time and fuel.
+As I drove into the area, the streets were already heavy with traffic.
+Cars moved at a crawl, with drivers constantly braking and changing lanes.
+The source of the gridlock was clear—vehicles, including mine, were circling in search of parking.

+I joined the queue of frustrated drivers, all hoping to find a space quickly.
+Minutes ticked by, and the traffic only worsened as more cars entered the area.
+Parking lots like **Regina Parking Lot and Waterloo Town Square Parking Lot South** were packed to capacity, causing drivers to spill onto nearby streets.
+As the congestion escalated, intersections became blocked, and honking filled the air—a chain reaction fueled by the limited availability of parking.

+When I talked about this Insident with my brother who is staying here for last 5 years told me that traffic is really seem to happen in this area due to circulating in the search of parking spot.
+Then when I start telling this story to others I get the same response **"Parking congestion is the major contributor in Traffic in Waterloo Uptown"**.
+Even I heared that this situation get worsed during bid events.
+I witness such situation during **Drone light Show**.
+The taffic jam due to people just park their cars along the road side.

 **Recurring Challenges**

-This wasn't the first time I had faced such a situation.
-On previous visits to Uptown Waterloo, I had encountered similar challenges.
-Whether it was attending an event at Wilfrid Laurier University or simply running errands, the struggle to find parking was a constant issue.
-The high demand for parking, combined with limited availability, made every visit a stressful experience.
+This wasn’t an isolated event.
+On previous visits to Uptown Waterloo—whether for errands, dining, or attending events—I had encountered the same traffic bottlenecks.
+Each time, the hunt for parking contributed to backups along major roads, with University Avenue bearing the brunt of the congestion.

 **Impact on Daily Life**

-The repeated incidents of parking congestion not only affected my plans but also had broader implications.
-The time spent searching for parking contributed to traffic congestion, as drivers like me circled the area multiple times.
-This increased fuel consumption and emissions, adding to environmental pollution.
-Moreover, the frustration of not finding parking often led to missed appointments and delayed schedules.
+The ripple effects of parking congestion were impossible to ignore.
+Vehicles circling aimlessly caused delays, clogged intersections, and disrupted the flow of traffic on adjacent streets.
+Not only did this waste time for everyone, but it also increased fuel consumption, leading to more emissions and poorer air quality.
+The congestion extended peak-hour travel times significantly, making an already stressful situation even worse.

 ---